markusfisch/ShaderEditor/README.md

 ### Errors are not highlighted

 Unfortunately error information is disabled on some devices (e.g. Huawei Ideos X3, Asus Transformer).
 Error highlighting/reporting is not available on these devices.

-### Soft keyboard is constantly resetting

-Some devices will automatically reset the keyboard layout when the contents of the editor does change (which includes syntax highlighting).
-To prevent that annoying behaviour, you may set a longer update delay for syntax highlighting in the preferences or simply use a soft keyboard without modes.